kukaaneiolekoti/kukaaneiolekoti/README.md

 ### about my repositories

-they are for my personal software and AI projects and not likely to be of value to anyone else.
+this hold my personal software and AI projects and not likely to be of value to anyone else.